Ryan (given name)

+World map showing the countries where the name Ryan is among the 100 most popular names.

 Ryan is an English-language given name of Irish origin.
 Traditionally a male name, it has been used increasingly for both boys and girls since the 1970s.
-It comes from the Irish surname Ryan, which in turn comes from the Old Irish name Rían (Rián).
+It comes from the surname Ryan, which is typically an anglicisation of the Irish surname Ó Riaghain / Ó Riain (literally Ó "descendant" and Riaghain / Riain "of Riaghan / Rian").
 Popular modern sources typically suggest that the name means "champion" and "little king", but the original meaning is unknown.
 According to John Ryan, Professor of Early and Medieval History at University College Dublin, "Rian, like Niall, seems to be so ancient that its meaning was lost before records began."

 Popularity

 Ireland

-The popularity of "Ryan" as a name for newborn children in Ireland was ranked at No. 10 in 2005 and No. 14 in 2006.
-By 2021, the Irish spellings of the name, Rian (and Rían), had overtaken Ryan in popularity on the Irish charts.
+From 1990 to 2026, the name Ryan had consistently ranked top 100 for newborn boys in Ireland, peaking in 2011 when it ranked as the 6th most popular name with 685 uses.
+By 2021, Ryan had been overtaken in popularity on the Irish charts by the Irish-language form Rian (/ˈriːən/ REE-ən) and its hyperforeign spelling variant Rían.

 United Kingdom

 In Scotland, "Ryan" was the most popular name given to newborn boys every year from 1994 to 1998.
 This increase in popularity is fairly recent as records show that "Ryan" was barely in use in 1900, then was later ranked between No. 100 and No. 250 in 1950, and finally climbed to No. 64 in 1975.

 In Northern Ireland, "Ryan" did not appear in the top ten most common male names for newborns in 1975, but was in the top five from 2000 to 2003.

 In England and Wales, records suggest less popularity for the name than in other parts of the UK, ranking at No. 21 in 2003 and 2004 before dropping to No. 25 from 2005 to 2007.